TIRI: The thermal infrared imager onboard HERA

 Changing an asteroid's orbit, measuring the consequences

-Hera is a planetary defence ESA mission currently under development and planned to be launched in October 2024.
+Hera is a planetary defence ESA mission planned to be launched in October 2024.
 In 2026 it foresees a rendezvous with a binary asteroid system where the main body Didymos (780 m diameter) is orbited by a 160 m moon, called 'Dimorphos'.
 The smaller asteroid Dimorphos has achieved historic significance as it is the first object in the Solar System for which the orbit has been changed by human effort.
 A NASA mission, called the Double Asteroid Redirection Test (DART) has collided with the asteroid in September 2022.
 This event took place as part of the planetary defence, to investigate whether mankind can protect itself by changing an asteroid's orbit in case it would be on a trajectory that collides with the Earth.

 The main goals of Hera are detailed characterization of the physical proporties of the two asteroids and of the crater made by the DART mission, as well as measuring the momentum transfer efficiency resulting from DART's impact.